ONSdigital/sdx-seft/README.md

 ```

 #### Bucket
 SEFT submissions are too large to be sent via pubsub message.
-Therefore RAS-RM put the submission
+Therefore RAS-RM put submissions
-into a bucket within the SDX GCP project and save them under tx_id: `{project_id}-sefts`.
+into a bucket within the SDX gcp project, under their tx_id.
 SDX-Seft
-uses the tx_id within the PubSub message to collect the right data.
+uses the tx_id within the PubSub message to read the right data.

 ## Configuration